 When a float surfaces, the data are transmitted and the float’s position is determined, usually by GPS now, but sometimes still by Système Argos.
-The float data are sent to national data centers (DACs) and float positions are monitored by the Argo Information Centre at OceanOPS in France.
+The float data are sent to national data centers (DACs) and float positions are monitored by OceanOPS in France.
 At the DACs, the data are subjected to initial scrutiny using an agreed upon set of real time quality control tests (see the ADMT Documentation page for a description of the tests) where erroneous data are flagged and/or corrected and the data are passed to Argo’s two Global Data Assembly Centers (GDACs) in Brest, France and Monterey, California.
 The GDACs are the first stage at which the freely available data can be obtained via the internet.
 The GDACs synchronize their data holdings to ensure consistent data is available on both sites.
 The data reach operational ocean and climate forecast/analysis centers via the Global Telecommunications System (GTS).

 The target is for these “real-time” data to be available within approximately 12 – 24 hours of their transmission from the float.